ethereum-optimism/monitorism/op-defender/psp_executor/README.md

 The PSP Executor service is a service designed to execute PSP onchain faster to increase our readiness and speed in case of incident response.

-The service is design to listen on a port and execute a PSP onchain when a request is received.
+The service is designed to listen on a port and execute a PSP onchain when a request is received.

-⚠️ The service as to use a authentification method before calling this API ⚠️
+⚠️ The service has to use an authentication method before calling this API ⚠️

 ### Options and Configuration